 Then in 1835 he began his most dangerous work against slavery.
 He and several other young black men formed the New York Committee of Vigilance, an interracial group.
-They put their lives on the line to free kidnapped blacks, to attack slavers and to help escaped slaves traveling on the Underground Railroad.
+They put their lives on the line to free kidnapped blacks.
+They also attacked slavers and helped escaped slaves traveling on the Underground Railroad.

-Slave catchers patrolled the streets of Manhattan then, trying to kidnap fugitive slaves or free blacks and send them into bondage.
-David Ruggles and the other members of the Committee of Vigilance confronted them on the street.
+Slave catchers patrolled the streets of Manhattan then, trying to kidnap fugitive slaves or free blacks and then to send them into bondage.
+David Ruggles and the other members of the Committee of Vigilance confronted the slavers on the streets.

 In 1836, David Ruggles heard that a Portuguese sea captain held five kidnapped Africans in his ship, planning to sell them in the South.
 At that time slave trading was illegal but practiced clandestinely.
 Ruggles obtained a writ of habeas corpus and demanded the authorities take the captives to a local jail until they had a hearing on their status.